Xiujinhub/BM-YOLO/README.md

-# OpenAccess
+# SMP-YOLOv10
-Some open access codes
+codes for SMP-YOLOv10

 ## Dataset
 ###